Check the following guidelines before contributing to the project.

 Follow the steps below to set up your development environment to get started working on new features for LXD.

-To build the dependencies, follow the instructions in Installing LXD from source.
+To build the dependencies, follow the instructions in Install LXD from source.

 Adding Your Fork Remote#